Princess Michael of Kent: Early life and ancestry

-Princess Michael's father was a Nazi Party member and served as a cavalry officer in the Waffen-SS during the Second World War.
-In response to the advances of the Red Army near the end of the war, the family abandoned their estates and moved to Bavaria, which was part of the American-occupied zone of Germany.
-Her parents divorced in 1946 and, along with her mother and elder brother Baron Friedrich von Reibnitz (born 1942), Princess Michael moved to Australia, where she was educated at Convent of the Sacred Heart, Rose Bay (now Kincoppal-Rose Bay).
+Marie‑Christine's father was a member of the Nazi Party and served as a cavalry officer in the Waffen-SS during the Second World War.
+As the Red Army advanced near the end of the war, the family abandoned their estates and moved to Bavaria, then part of the American-occupied zone of Germany.
+Her parents divorced in 1946, and Marie‑Christine, her mother, and her elder brother, Baron Friedrich von Reibnitz (born 1942), moved to Australia, where she was educated at Convent of the Sacred Heart, Rose Bay (now Kincoppal-Rose Bay).
 In the early 1960s, she lived with her father on his farm in Portuguese-ruled Mozambique.
-She then went from Vienna to London to study History of Fine and Decorative Art at the Victoria and Albert Museum.
+She later studied History of Fine and Decorative Art at the Victoria and Albert Museum.